 Change the fifth paragraph as follows:

 Within a robust security network (RSN), association is handled differently.
-In an RSNA, the IEEE 802.1X Port determines when to allow data traffic across an IEEE 802.11 link between two STAs or multiple IEEE 802.11 links between two MLDs.
+In an RSNA, the IEEE 802.1X Port determines when to allow data traffic across an IEEE 802.11 link between two STAs or one ore more(#15353) IEEE 802.11 links between two MLDs.
 A single IEEE 802.1X Port maps to one association, and each association maps to an IEEE 802.1X Port.
 An IEEE 802.1X Port consists of an IEEE 802.1X Controlled Port and an IEEE 802.1X Uncontrolled Port.
 The IEEE 802.1X Controlled Port is blocked from passing general data traffic between two STAs or between two MLDs until an IEEE 802.1X authentication procedure completes successfully over the IEEE 802.1X Uncontrolled Port.
 Once the AKM completes successfully, data protection is enabled to prevent unauthorized access, and the IEEE 802.1X Controlled Port unblocks to allow protected data traffic.
 IEEE 802.1X Supplicants and Authenticators exchange protocol information via the IEEE 802.1X Uncontrolled Port.
 It is expected that most other protocol exchanges use the IEEE 802.1X Controlled Ports.
 However, a given protocol might need to bypass the authorization function and make use of the IEEE 802.1X Uncontrolled Port.

 Change the seventh, eighth, and ninth paragraphs as follows:

 At any given instant, a non-AP STA is associated with no more than one AP, and a non-AP MLD is associated with no more than one AP MLD.
-This allows the DS to determine a unique answer to the questions, “Which AP is serving non-AP STA X?” and “Which AP MLD is serving non-AP MLD X?”
+This allows the DS to determine a unique answer to the questions, “Which AP is serving non-AP STA X?” and “Which AP MLD is serving non-AP MLD Y(#15292)?”
 Once an association is completed between a non-AP STA and an AP, a non-AP STA can make full use of a DS (via the AP) to communicate.
 Similarly, once an association is completed between a non-AP MLD and an AP MLD, a non-AP MLD can make full use of a DS (via the AP MLD) to communicate.
 Association between a non-AP STA and an AP is always initiated by the non-AP STA, not the AP.
 Association between a non-AP MLD and an AP MLD is always initiated by the non-AP MLD, not the AP MLD.

 An AP or an AP MLD might be associated with many non-AP STAs or non-AP MLDs, respectively, at the same time.